Baguio: World War II

-An office building along Session Road destroyed by artillery fire during the Battle of Baguio.
-The building had been demolished in 2021 to pave way for a new building.
+The ruins of an office building along Session Road, destroyed by artillery fire during the Battle of Baguio.
+The ruins were demolished for new development in 2021.

 Prior to World War II, Baguio was the summer capital of the Commonwealth of the Philippines, and the home of the Philippine Military Academy.
 As such, it was very important in military and political terms.
 Philippine President Manuel Quezon was even in Baguio when the war began.

 On December 8, 1941, 17 Japanese bombers attacked Camp John Hay,as part of the first Japanese air raid on Luzon.
 Baguio was declared an open city in December 27.

 Following the Japanese invasion of the Philippines in 1941, the Imperial Japanese Army used Camp John Hay, an American installation in Baguio, as a military base.
 The nearby Philippine Constabulary base, Camp Holmes, was used as an internment camp for about 500 civilian enemy aliens, mostly Americans, between April 1942 and December 1944.

 General Yamashita (center, on the near side of the table) at the surrender ceremony at Camp John Hay on September 3, 1945.

 President José P. Laurel of the Second Philippine Republic, a puppet state established in 1943, departed the city on March 22 and reached Taiwan eight days later, on March 30.
 The remainder of the Second Republic government, along with Japanese civilians, were ordered to evacuate Baguio on March 30.
 General Tomoyuki Yamashita and his staff then relocated to Bambang, Nueva Vizcaya.

 By late March 1945, Baguio was within range of the American and Filipino military artillery.
 Between March 4 and 10, United States Fifth Air Force planes dropped 933 tons of bombs and 1,185 gallons of napalm on Baguio, reducing much of the city to rubble.
 A major offensive to capture Baguio did not occur until April 1945, when the USAFIP-NL's 1st Battalion of the 66th Infantry, attached with the United States Army's 37th Infantry Division, the USAFIP-NL's 2nd Battalion of 66th Infantry, attached with the US 33rd Infantry Division, and the USAFIP-NL's 3rd Battalion of the 66th Infantry, converged on Baguio.
 By April 27, 1945, the city was liberated and the joint force proceeded to liberate the La Trinidad valley.

 In September 1945, the Japanese forces in the Philippines, headed by General Yamashita and Vice Admiral Okochi, formally surrendered at Camp John Hay's American Residence in the presence of lieutenant generals Arthur Percival and Jonathan Wainwright.